 Mary Ann Malissa Hart King died 4 September 1935 in Oak Grove.
-At the time Yellow River Baptist Church was struggling to get back on its feet.
+At the time, Yellow River Baptist Church was struggling to get back on its feet.
 The cemetery was in disrepair so William Franklin buried her at Good Hope where her parents had moved their membership years earlier and where they are likely both buried.
 He kept himself busy with family and helped get the church going again in 1938 with a new pastor.
 He served as church clerk for a time, continued to teach music and singing and on occasion would entertain his grandchildren with a little buck dancing and fiddle playing.
-His son William also played the fiddle and I am privileged to have one.
+His son William also played the fiddle and I am privileged to have one of his.
 He was especially close to the two youngest (for many years before the “baby” arrived) of Bertha Alma’s children.
 He took them to Sacred Harp sings in his 1929 Model-A Ford Tudor.
-My Mom, who was one of those two granddaughters, remembers driving on the Old Spanish Trail between Crestview and Milton and remembers the constant jarring as the tires bumped along on the bricks.
-She says it was easier after they widened the road with a partial lane of concrete.
+My Mom, who was one of those two granddaughters, remembered driving on the Old Spanish Trail between Crestview and Milton and remembered the constant jarring as the tires bumped along on the bricks.
+She said it was easier after they widened the road with a partial lane of concrete.
 If you drove half on and half off the bricks, the teeth jarring wasn’t quite so noticeable!

 William Franklin died on 7 December 1946 at home.
 He had refused to go to the hospital but his son Miles, who was trained in the medical services in the Air Force, thought he had cancer.
 He was buried next to his wife at Cotton Cemetery.
-On the day of his funeral Escambia Farms school was closed in his honor and reportedly bused some of the children to his funeral.
+On the day of his funeral Escambia Farms school was closed in his honor and reportedly they bused some of the children to his funeral.

 Grandpa King died just a few years before I was born but I’ve heard about him from his daughter Alma, most of her children and a few of her sisters and brothers.
 He was a stern man, with a strong sense of right and wrong.
 But though stern he always had a piece of stick candy for the kids and they could on occasion get him to sing, dance and play the fiddle.
 He was deeply spiritual.
 He loved music and education.
 He inspired my grandfather to go to Madison Normal College to get his license to teach, though Granddaddy was too smitten with William Franklin’s daughter Alma to finish his education.
-And that love of education and music was passed down to some of his great-grandchildren.
+And that love of education and music was passed down to some of his grandchildren and great-grandchildren.
 His penmanship was beautiful and flowing, unlike some of his children’s.
 I remember my Grandmother and me sitting in the living room and reading through his letters to his future wife while he was at the State Normal College.
 I remember going through some of his books and papers that was in his desk that was in my grandparents’ house after he died.
 I often wonder what aspects of my personality might have flowed from the Kings.
-Unfortunately, I received pigheadedness from nearly all sides so I can’t blame any one family for that but I did develop a love of music and education and I credit the Kings for my desire to fill my days with both.
+Unfortunately, I received pigheadedness (or as my mother preferred “tenacity”) from nearly all sides so I can’t blame any one family for that but I did develop a love of music and education and I credit the Kings for my desire to fill my days with both.

 Until next time when we will meet Jesse and Alma King Barrow’s children.
 I will tell some stories on them and share some of my favorite photos.
 And I’ll share an audio recording of my family singing acapella in the 1970s at my grandparent’s 60th wedding anniversary.